Bullmastiffs are handsome, powerful guard dogs who need a very particular home.

 I’m clever and need to use my brain a lot!
 Training, food activities, and games will help.
 If you don’t give me a job to do in life, I’ll go self-employed and cause havoc finding my own things to do.

 I’m very alert, responsive, and ready to use my energy.
 I need to be able to express this during my training.
-I need you teach me to ignore things in my environment that I might find suspicious.
+I need you to teach me to ignore things in my environment that I might find suspicious.

 You should expect to pay in the region of £1,800 for a well-bred Bullmastiff puppy.